 /zoomverify under the root of the domain.
 Once this is completed, click Validate to allow the app to be submitted for review.

-When an app has been approved, the Marketplace team will notify you of successful approval and public availability of the app.
-From this point, any Zoom user will be able to install your app using production credentials.
+When an app has been approved, the Marketplace team notifies you of approval and public availability of the app.
+From this point, any Zoom user is able to add your app using production credentials.

 To remove an app from the Zoom Marketplace, navigate to the My Apps section of the Marketplace.
 If the app has not yet been published, the app can be removed directly.
 If the app has been published, choose the change icon and select the option to Remove.
 Further status updates will be provided by email.